Skip to main content

 11.2.3.
 Public access to museums

-Another exhibition space, Galerie FEIKA, is located in the Faculty of Electrical Engineering and Computer Science building, which opened in 2014.
-This modern, multifunctional building supports teaching, research, and innovation, and the gallery within it complements its technical focus.
+Galerie FEIKA, is located in the Faculty of Electrical Engineering and Computer Science building, which opened in 2014.
+This modern, multifunctional building supports teaching, research, and innovation, while the gallery within it complements its technical focus by integrating art into the academic environment.
 Galerie FEIKA features rotating exhibitions of paintings, photography, and other visual arts, blending art with the building's contemporary architecture to create an inspiring environment for students, staff, and visitors alike.
+The building’s modern and visually engaging architecture enhances its function as both a teaching and cultural space.
+The gallery is open to the public during the building’s operating hours, providing free access to exhibitions and encouraging interaction between the University and the wider community.

 Art on Campus